heavyai/heavydb/docs/MapDGuide.in.md

 cd $MAPD_PATH/systemd
 ./install_mapd_systemd.sh
 ```

+This script will ask for the location of the following directories:

+* `MAPD_PATH`: path to the MapD installation directory
+* `MAPD_STORAGE`: path to the storage directory for MapD data and configuration files
+* `MAPD_USER`: user to run MapD as.
+User must exist prior to running the script.
+* `MAPD_GROUP`: group to run MapD as.
+Group must exist prior to running the script.
+* `MAPD_LIBJVM_DIR`: path to the `libjvm` library directory, as determined in the *Common Dependencies* section above.

 # Configuration
 Before starting MapD, the `data` directory must be initialized.
 To do so, create an empty directory at the desired path (`/var/lib/mapd/data`) and run `$MAPD_PATH/bin/initdb` with that path as the argument.
 For example: